Medical expert of the article

 How to recognize secondary immunodeficiency?

-Screening immunological laboratory tests (1 level) are available, appropriate and can be carried out in many hospitals and clinics where there is a clinical diagnostic laboratory.
-These tests include studies of the following indicators:
+Screening immunological laboratory tests (Level 1) are available, appropriate and can be performed in many hospitals and clinics where a clinical diagnostic laboratory is available.
+Such tests include studies of the following indicators:

 - absolute number of leukocytes, neutrophils, lymphocytes and platelets;